 Finally, the drizzle of reduced balsamic vinegar is so flattering to the rest of the ensemble, providing just the right amount of sweetness without overshadowing the amazing flavors of the creamy truffle cheese and steak.

 The balsamic glaze is easy to make by taking a good quality balsamic vinegar and reducing it by half over low heat.
 You end up with a rich and thickened glaze to drizzle over the crostini as the final touch!

 We hope that you enjoy this recipe for Truffle Cheese and Steak Crostini.
-If you give this recipe a try, click the heart at the top of this post, leave us a comment and 5-star rating below, or tag us on Instagram @cooking_with_wine!
+If you give this recipe a try, click the heart button, leave us a comment and 5-star rating below, or tag us on Instagram @cooking_with_wine!

 Looking for more recipes like this?
 Check these out: